hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

     + this.torcs.getEstimatedExecutionPlan(re.getSlowestExecution()));
 ```

-Since Torcs is data source-aware, it automatically retrieves execution plan, tailored to the specific ranking entry's database.
+Since Torcs is data source-aware, it automatically retrieves execution plan, according to the specific database.

-The Java code above can display something like (e.g. Oracle):
+For example, if the query was ran in the Oracle database the Java code above could display something like:

 ```txt
 Plan hash value: 3305857414